 Inductive proximity sensors are used to detect both ferrous and nonferrous metals (such as copper, aluminum, and brass).
 An inductive proximity sensor operates on the eddy current principle.

 When a metal object moves into the electromagnetic field of the sensing head, eddy currents are induced in the object.
 This current causes a change in the loading of the oscillator, which then operates the output device.
 We can summarize the operation of an inductive proximity sensor as under:

 - The oscillator circuit generates a high-frequency electromagnetic field that radiates from the tip of the sensor.

 - When a metal target enters the field, eddy currents are induced in the target.

-- The eddy currents in the target absorb some of radiated energy from the sensor, which results in a loss of energy and change in field strength of the oscillator.
+- Eddy currents in the target absorb the radiated energy of the sensor, which results in a loss of energy and change in the field strength of the oscillator.

 - The sensor’s detection circuit monitors the oscillator’s strength and triggers a solid-state output device at a specific level.

 - Once the metal object leaves the sensing area, the oscillator returns to its initial value.

 The type of metal and size of the target are essential factors that determine the effective sensing range of the sensor.
 Ferrous metals may be detected up to 2 inches away, while most nonferrous metals require a shorter distance, usually within an inch of the device.

 Typical Applications of Inductive Proximity Sensors

 - Detection of the rotating motion.